calvinmetcalf/shapefile-js/README.md

 shp.parseZip(buffer)->returns zip
 ```
 If there is only one shp in the zipefile it returns geojson, if there are multiple then it will be an array.
 All of the geojson objects have an extra key `fileName` the value of which is the
-name of the shapefile minus the extention (I.E. the part of the name that's the same for all of them)
+name of the shapefile minus the extension (I.E. the part of the name that's the same for all of them)

 You could also load the arraybuffers seperately: